jacdals97/MLops_emotions/reports/README.md

 --- developer_1
 --- developer_2
 --- developer_3
 That way each group member had their own development branch and could work on different parts of the project simultaneously.
-At the end of each day, we would make a pull request to the dev branch to merge our work together.
+Whenever deemed relevant, we would make a pull request to the dev branch to merge our work together.
 When merging to the dev branch, we set up Github Actions to test the quality and functionality of the code being merged.
 Furthermore, we added branch protection to the main branch, in order to add an additional layer of quality control.

 ### Question 10